JetBrains/Qodana/topics/python-draft.md

         </p>
     </tab>
     <tab title="JetBrains IDEs" id="baseline-jetbrains-ides">
-    <tip>The list of the JetBrains IDEs supporting this feature is available in the
-            <a href="qodana-ide-plugin.md"/> section.</tip>
         <procedure>
             <step>In your IDE, navigate to the <ui-path>Problems</ui-path> tool window. </step>
             <step>In the <ui-path>Problems</ui-path> tool window, click the <ui-path>Server-Side Analysis</ui-path> tab.</step>